CODATA-RDA-DataScienceSchools/TaskGroup/ChairsManual.md

 The CODATA Research Data Science Schools are a fantastic opportunity to provide foundational data skills to Early Career Researchers in your region.
-We have run six Schools to date (three in Trieste, Italy, one in Kigali, Rwanda, and two in Sao Paulo, Brazil) in collaboration with the International Centre for Theoretical Physics (ICTP) and its sister organisations SAIFR and EAFIR.
+We have run six Schools to date (three in Trieste, Italy, one in Kigali, Rwanda, and two in São Paulo, Brazil) in collaboration with the International Centre for Theoretical Physics (ICTP) and its sister organisations SAIFR and EAFIR.